Netherlands: Early Middle Ages (411–1000)

-The Frankish Carolingian empire modelled itself on the Roman Empire and controlled much of Western Europe.
-However, in 843, it was divided into three parts—East, Middle, and West Francia.
+The Frankish Carolingian empire controlled much of Western Europe.
+In 843, it was divided into three parts—East, Middle, and West Francia.
 Most of present-day Netherlands became part of Middle Francia, which was a weak kingdom and subject to numerous partitions and annexation attempts by its stronger neighbours.
 It comprised territories from Frisia in the north to the Kingdom of Italy in the south.
 Around 850, Lothair I of Middle Francia acknowledged the Viking Rorik of Dorestad as ruler of most of Frisia.
 When the kingdom of Middle Francia was partitioned in 855, the lands north of the Alps passed to Lothair II and subsequently were named Lotharingia.
-After he died in 869, Lotharingia was partitioned, into Upper and Lower Lotharingia, the latter part comprising the Low Countries that technically became part of East Francia in 870, although it was effectively under the control of Vikings, who raided the largely defenceless Frisian and Frankish towns lying on the Frisian coast and along the rivers.
+After he died in 869, Lotharingia was partitioned, into Upper and Lower Lotharingia, the latter comprising the Low Countries that became part of East Francia in 870.
 Around 879, another Viking expedition led by Godfrid, Duke of Frisia, raided the Frisian lands.
-The Viking raids made the sway of French and German lords in the area weak.
 Resistance to the Vikings, if any, came from local nobles, who gained in stature as a result, and that laid the basis for the disintegration of Lower Lotharingia into semi-independent states.
-One of these local nobles was Gerolf of Holland, who assumed lordship in Frisia after he helped to assassinate Godfrid, and Viking rule came to an end.
+One of these local nobles was Gerolf of Holland, who assumed lordship in Frisia, and Viking rule came to an end.